ebuyakin/maichat/src/tutorial/tutorial-content.md

    - `t'Learning...'` — show all messages in "Learning MaiChat" topic and subtopics
    - `d<7` - show all messages of the last 7 days
    - `c'happy'` - show all messages with word 'happy' in them.
 4. Press `Enter` to apply the filter.
 The conversation history will be filtered and display only messages matching the filter.

 Press `Esc` in Command Mode to clear filters and see all history.

+### Step 7: Get a Second Opinion

+Not satisfied with the first answer?
+Press `E` (on the last message in your current view).
+MaiChat opens a model picker—choose a different model and confirm (`Enter`).
+The new response replaces the current one in place.

+You can keep re‑asking with other models.
+Each new send replaces the current answer and the app always retains the previous one.
+Press `Shift+E` anytime to flip between the latest and the previously replaced answer.

+**Why this matters:** Quickly compare multiple models without cluttering history or copying text.

 ### What's next?